 CONSIDER THESE FACTORS WHEN TRYING TO RENT AN APARTMENT WITH BAD CREDIT

-1. Be upfront with your landlord.
+1. Be upfront with your landlord about your credit score.

-It is easier for an individual landlord than it is for a large company to be flexible and minimize the role your credit score plays in your consideration as a tenant.
+It is easier for individual landlords than it is for a large company to be flexible and minimize the role your credit score plays in your consideration as a tenant.
 With that in mind, if your credit isn’t the best, you are better off seeking leniency from a single property owner and not an organization dedicated to managing housing.

 2. Maintain a steady income.

 One of the best ways to increase your chances of renting an apartment when you have a bad credit score is to have a steady income.
 It is important to know that landlords are looking for income that is about 3x more than the cost of your rent, so make sure that you’ve determined a budget for an apartment you can actually afford ahead of time.
 By providing your proof of income, you are doing your best to demonstrate to a landlord that you can afford the price of your rental each month regardless of your credit score.

 In order to do this, you will need several months’ worth of paystubs to pass along to your potential landlord.
 Showing that you have enough money to take care of the expense of rent may be enough to prompt your credit to be overlooked in the consideration process for becoming a tenant.

 3. Pay a few months’ rent in advance.